ktorio/ktor-documentation/topics/create-client.md

 See the [Engines](http-client_engines.md) section for additional details.

 ### Plugins {id="plugins"}
-To install a plugin, you need pass it to the `install` function inside a [client configuration block](#configure-client).
+To install a plugin, you need to pass it to the `install` function inside a [client configuration block](#configure-client).
 For example, you can log HTTP calls by installing the [Logging](client_logging.md) plugin:

 ```kotlin
 ```